Enso21/Stories/docs/markdown/ryan-quotes.md

 >[Ryan on one mimosa with extra orange juice]
 >
->If someone saying quotes while sober in this wise, then who knows what they are going to say when they are drunk?
+>If someone saying quotes while sober is this wise, then who knows what they are going to say when they are drunk?

 >"Oken is such a rarefied cuisine."

-> [me to a captive audience]
->
->Actually, I know Ryan's middle school flex: He was a chess champion in middle school and elementary school.
+> [me to a captive audience]: Actually, I know Ryan's middle school flex: He was a chess champion in middle school and elementary school.
 >
 > Ryan: Actually I was a chess champion in high school, too.
 But champion is loosely defined.